pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 <img src="Images/max_exp.png" width="800">

-Maximite Deluxe 2 GEN2 is equiped with 5 edge connectors used with expansion cards.
+Maximite Deluxe 2 GEN2 is equipped with 5 edge connectors used with expansion cards.
 IDC40 (J9) and IDC26 (J13) are used to daisy chain expansion modules: [Expansion Module](https://github.com/pslabs-ps/CMM2-Expansion-System)

 <a name="powc"></a>